Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Requirement:** One School of Magic
 - **Willpower Points:** --

 You know the general spell ELEMENTAL TOTEM.
-This spell is always prepared, and don't count towards the number of spells you can hold prepared in your memory.
+This spell is always prepared, and doesn't count towards the number of spells you can hold prepared in your memory.
 You don't have to roll for LANGUAGES when communicating with or trying to understand elementals or their writing.

 ### Bloodlust